 Health system employees help community residents improve their homes as part of the Hospital Employees Reaching Out (HERO) initiative.

 Each year, the health system provides leadership, clinical, educational, monetary and volunteer support to many worthwhile organizations and community programs throughout the Kansas City area.
 These include health system-wide initiatives and grass-roots efforts by departments and individual employees.
 Some of the programs include:

 - American Heart Association Heart Walk®: Our staff helps raise money for the American Heart Association by participating in the Heart Walk.
 Team members recruit friends and family members to join them for the event.

-As the region's premier provider of comprehensive and compassionate cancer care, we support community events that promote cancer awareness and fund cancer research.
-Each year, our employees join Kansas City community members for the Susan G. Komen Race for the Cure, which brings together breast cancer survivors, patients, families, employees and physicians.
+- Race for the Cure: Each year, our employees participate in the Susan G. Komen Race for the Cure, which brings together breast cancer survivors, patients, families, employees and physicians.

-At The University of Kansas Hospital, employees are encouraged to get involved in the community.
-Through our Hospital Employees Reaching Out initiative (HERO), staff participate in several programs during the year, from teaching youngsters about bicycle safety to scraping paint from elderly neighbors' homes during Christmas in October.
+- HERO: Through our Hospital Employees Reaching Out initiative, staff participate in several programs during the year, from teaching youngsters about bicycle safety to scraping paint from elderly neighbors' homes during Christmas in October.

 - The Stroke Walk: Each year, employees help raise awareness about stroke and celebrate stroke survivors through participation in the American Stroke Foundation’s annual stroke walk.
 The day also includes a pancake breakfast, music and vendors.

 Every year, patients are referred from hospitals in nearly all Kansas counties for our unique services not found elsewhere in the state.
 Some of our community services available in Kansas City are: